unctarheel87/bamazon/README.md

   ![gif](bamazonCustomer.gif)
 * Manager and Supervisor views will require authentication.
-Run `node login.js` to create a username and passowrd, which can be used for both Manager and Supervisor views.
+Run `node login.js` to create a username and password, which can be used for both Manager and Supervisor views.

   ![gif](login.gif)
 * Managers will run `node bamazonManager.js`